Back to Book

 The model layer is commoditizing fast.
 GPT, Claude, Gemini, Llama: they're converging in capability and competing on price.
 Switching costs are dropping.
 The model you use matters less every quarter.
 Differentiation is moving to the application layer: how you deploy, how you customize, how you ensure quality.
 The teams that win will be the ones who can reliably ship, not just prototype.
 Eval Engineering is the capability that enables reliable shipping.

-[callout title="Second, trust has become the bottleneck"]
+Trust has become the bottleneck

 The enterprises falling behind in AI adoption are not lacking models or frameworks or talent.
 They're lacking trust.
 Their legal teams won't sign off.
 Their compliance teams have concerns.
 Their executives got burned by a demo that failed in production and are now gun-shy.
 Eval Engineering is about systematically manufacturing trust.
 It turns "we think it works" into "we can prove it works, and we can prove it keeps working."